AK51/cubesat/README.md

 2	Raspberry Pi battery board

-3	18650 battery
+3	18650 battery x 2

-4	Raspberry Pi 2G kits with black case and power supply
+4	Raspberry Pi with heatsink and power supply

-5	GPS module
+5	GPS module (ATGM332D)

-6	Camera
+6	CSI Camera

 7	40 pin extender

-8	Raspberry Pi Extension board
+8	Raspberry Pi A/D Extension board

 9	MPU9250 (Accelerometer, Gyro and Magnetic field sensors)

-10	Photosensors
+10	Photosensors(TEMT6000) x 4

-11	Wires (Male to female and female to female) 10cm
+11	Connection wires (female to female) 10cm

-12	sticky tape
+12	Sticky tape and bluetag

-13	M2.5 x 4 screws

-14	M3 x 10 stand off
+13	M2.5/M3 screws and stand off

-15	M3 nuts

 For the image file (or even the whole kits set), if you need it, please PM me at u3541219@connect.hku.hk.